Mel-iza/Optuna_hyperparameter_search/README.md

 # Optuna hyperparameter search

 This repository was created based on the YouTube tutorial [Hyperparameter Tuning Machine Learning Models with OPTUNA](https://www.youtube.com/watch?v=TgdEZ6LFj-I) from Karndeep Singh.
-The purpose of the repository is to replicate how hyperparameter optimization of a model is done with Optuna through hyperparameter search.
-The video's use case is the optimization of a Bayesian model with the iris dataset.
+The purpose of the repository is for study and learning purposes.
+With it, I will replicate how hyperparameter optimization of a model is performed using Optuna through hyperparameter search.
+The video's use case involves optimizing a Bayesian model with the iris dataset.

 ## What is Optuna
 [Optuna: A hyperparameter optimization framework](https://optuna.readthedocs.io/en/stable/index.html): Optuna is an automatic hyperparameter optimization software framework, particularly designed for machine learning.